 Sounds pretty counterproductive, right?

-Help your children learn best by using more of their body.
+Help your children learn best by naturally engaging more parts of their body.
+This strengthens learning pathways in the brain.

-2) Improve Sensory Processing, Self-Regulation and Sleep in Kids by Decreasing Screen Time
+2) Sensory Processing, Self-Regulation, and Sleep Difficulties in Kids From Excessive Screen Time

 Our brains constantly take in and process information inside and outside of our bodies at rapid speeds.
 In order to self-regulate our bodies and emotions, we need to sleep well and process sensory input well.

-Studies show that screens are impacting sleep cycles.
-If our kids in schools aren’t sleeping well at night, they’re not able to process sensory input efficiently, which impacts learning.
+Studies show the impact of screens on sleep.
+If our kids in schools aren’t sleeping well at night, they’re not able process sensory input efficiently to pay attention, which impacts learning.

 Additionally, many studies have mentioned the effects of radiation on humans.
 One particular study discussed the thickness of an adult’s skull and how it can block and filter some of the radiation around us from screens.